 The most frequently stated reason why people want to work remotely is that it usually comes with the flexibility of working time.
 This, in turn, increases employee happiness and job satisfaction.
 Researchers suggest that flexible working hours work wonders for employee productivity.
 Not everyone is productive between 9-5 every day.
 Some people much prefer starting work earlier, while others are the most productive later in the afternoon.
 When working remotely, you’re not limited by the office opening hours.
 Thanks to that, you can arrange your schedule in a way that lets use make the most of your productivity peak.

 Not having to commute every day has two big advantages – it saves time and money (and potentially lots of frustrations as well).
-In bigger cities, the commute might be particularly time-consuming and you could probably find a hundred better ways to spend the time you waste on public transport or in traffic jams.
+In bigger cities, the commute might be particularly time-consuming and you could probably find a hundred better ways to spend the time you waste on public transport, traffic jams, or solving the business parking space problems if you're an employer.
 Working remotely also gives you the opportunity to work for a companies which are located far from where you live.
 It’s probably happened to you that you’ve come across a perfect job offer and couldn’t apply because the company was in a different city and you didn’t want to waste time on the commute.
 Remote work would be the solution to this problem.

 Since more and more people today choose nomadic lifestyle, the flexibility that remote work gives is a big plus.
 It allows to combine work with traveling and gives the freedom to choose the place to live and change it whenever you want.
 And that’s an extremely convenient solution for all those who don’t want to give up traveling to have a 9-5 job in the office.